ncbi/robotframework-pageobjects/README.md

 ## Robot Keyword Mapping

-IFT Page object classes are also Robot libraries, meaning that Page object method names are directly usable as Robot keywords.
+Page object classes are also Robot libraries, meaning that Page object method names are directly usable as Robot keywords.

 By default, a page object method is mapped to two Robot keywords: one without the page object name and one with the page object name appended to the end.
 Take this page object, for example: